coolshare/CoolshareReactPubSub/README.md

       where the attribute "options" can container the data you want to pass with the topic.
       The content contained by "options" needs to be in a JSON format which will be evaluated into a javascript object.

+      The "event" attribute is optional and the default is "Click".

+      Please also pay attention to the Case of your "event".
+You should use "MouseOver" instead of "mouseover", "Mouseover" or
+      "mouseOver" and "Change" instead of "change".

+      Note:
+      *****

+      When "publish" tag/component contains regular DOM elements such as "div", "a", "button" and "select", the specified "event" is bound directly to the contained elements but the contained elements are not regular DOm elements (such as the last "Publish" element above) the specified event will be bound to a "div" element containing the contained elements.

   B). subscribe a topic

     To subscribe a topic, you need to do the following: